simul/simul.github.io/ref/simul/sky/sky.md

 ### <a name="GetTablesChecksum"/>unsigned int GetTablesChecksum()
 A checksum that changes any time the density, optical depth or blackbody table is recalculated.

+Fields
+---

 Enums
 ---

+**siderealSky**  The namespace and library for Simul sky functionality.